 Mental health: Let's talk about it

-Every second person suffers from a mental illness at least once.
-We would like to offer the necessary help to those affected, their families and employers.
+Every second person suffers from a mental illness at least once in their life.
+We would like to help to those affected, their families and employers.

 This is why the subject is close to our hearts